 Salvadore Dali Lobster Telephone: White Version

-The GPO 232 telephone was produced between 1934 and 1957, though it remained a staple of British households and offices well into the 1960s and 70s.
+The GPO 200 series telephones were produced between 1929 and 1959, though they remained a staple of British households and offices well into the 1960s and 70s.
 Many featured the iconic "cheese drawer" at the base for pull-out instruction cards.
 The GPO 232 was incredibly durable because it was made of Bakelite (and later Diakon for the ivory/colored models).

 Wikipedia